StevenMicheletti/poolparty/README.md

 - Individual contribution stats (r_ind_stats.R)
 - A standardized sync file that normalizes individuals' allelic contribution to each genomic position (r_standardize.R)

 ## Editing the .config file

 The configuration file contains working directory locations, run paramteres and dependency locations.
+There are example config files provided.
 Create a new .config file for each run and place it in your working directory.

 #### Directory and input explanation